tkn-tub/ns3-gym/src/lte/doc/source/lte-pathloss-model.rst

         then
           if (rxNode or txNode is SC)
                 then
-                  L = I1411 + BEL
+                  L = I1411 + BEL + HG
                 else
-                  L = OH + BEL
+                  L = OH + BEL + HG
         else
           L = I1411 + BEL

 where ``txNode`` and ``rxNode`` can be one of the elements eNB, SC and UE.
-We note that for SC nodes in case that the distance is greater then 1 km, we still consider the I1411 model since it better models the tranmissions with antenna below the roof-top level and moreover due to the fact that OH is specifically designed for macro cells and therefore for antennas above the roof-top level.
+We note that for SC nodes in case that the distance is greater then 1 km, we still consider the I1411 model since it better models the transmissions with antenna below the roof-top level and moreover due to the fact that OH is specifically designed for macro cells and therefore for antennas above the roof-top level.
+Finally, we introduced a threshold also or SC transmissions (called ``m_itu1411DistanceThreshold``) for pruning the communications between SCs and UEs too far (the defalut values is fixed to 2 km).